xuan-liang/ggmatplot/Paper/paper.md

 ![The distribution of the amount of snowfall at Grand Rapids, Michigan, across months from 1893-2011.](paper_files/figure-latex/matplot3-1.pdf)

-The equivalent code for the above to produce Figure 2 without using `ggmatplot` is given below.
+The equivalent code to produce Figure 2 without using `ggmatplot` is given below.
 Again, we observe a slight but non-negligible friction in putting the data in the right format prior to plotting.
-The original wide data format like those shown in Table \ref{tab:tab3} is common in the environmental sciences among other disciplines, and thus an analyst who has to repeat these tasks can benefit from a quick approach as `ggmatplot` offers.
+The original wide data format as seen in Table \ref{tab:tab3} is common in the environmental sciences, among other disciplines, and thus an analyst who has to repeat these tasks can benefit from a quick approach as `ggmatplot` offers.

 ```r